KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### The Secret of Upworthy's Success

 How did Upworthy achieve this unprecedented growth and in such a short time?
 Feel free to find out from [Upworthy](http://www.slideshare.net/Upworthy) itself.
-Here are a few of the main points:
+In a nutshell, Upworthy's content is optimized for sharing.
+Here is a summary of the Upworthy approach:

 <br>
-Through ...
 * Enticing headlines, also called "click-bait" and generally frowned upon by respected media (Upworthy's rule of thumb is to write each headline 25 different ways, then user test to choose the best one)
 * Content invoking an emotional response
 * Optimization for ease of sharing